 But wastewater is an asset that engineers are learning to harness.

-While the remit seems simple and clear, the goal posts are constantly changing.
 As with every business operating in today’s environment, rapid change continues to impact us and several emerging trends in the world of wastewater are particularly exciting.

 Energy from wastewater treatment